Download the Hungarian Pedagogy flyer

-Such a vision is realized in many Hungarian classrooms, where, historically, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
-In this Hungarian approach, students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
+In many Hungarian mathematics classrooms, a strong and explicit emphasis is placed on problem solving, mathematical creativity, and communication.
+Students learn concepts by working on problems with complexity and structure that promote perseverance and deep reflection.
 These mathematically meaningful problems emphasize procedural fluency, conceptual understanding, logical thinking, and connections between various topics.

 For each lesson, a teacher selects problems that embody the mathematical goals of the lesson and provide students with opportunities to struggle productively towards understanding.
 The teacher carefully sequences the problems to provide focus and coherence to the lesson.
 These problems do more than provide students with opportunities to learn the mathematical topics of a given lesson.
-Indeed, the teacher sees the problems she poses as vehicles for fostering students’ reasoning skills, problem solving, and proof writing, just to name a few.
+Indeed, the teacher sees the problems he poses as vehicles for fostering students’ reasoning skills, problem solving, and proof writing, just to name a few.
 An overarching goal of every lesson is for students to learn what it means to engage in mathematics and to feel the excitement of mathematical discovery.

 In such a classroom, the teacher’s role is that of a motivator and facilitator.
 He provides encouragement and support as students engage with the task at hand.
 He offers guidance when a student is stuck and probes when clarification is needed.
 After the student investigation, the teacher highlights important ideas embedded in a concrete problem, and summarizes and generalizes their findings.
 In particular, the teacher’s summary makes sense and is meaningful, because students have had the experience of playing around with these ideas on their own before coming together to formalize them as a class.

 Moreover, the teacher repeatedly asks, “Did anyone get a different answer?” or “Did anyone use a different method?” to elicit multiple solutions strategies.
 This highlights the connections between different problems, concepts, and areas of mathematics and helps develop students’ mathematical creativity.
 Creativity is further fostered through acknowledging “good mistakes.”
 Students who make an error are often commended for the progress they made and how their work contributed to the discussion and to the collective understanding of the class.